qgrid/qgrid.github.io/source/feature/appearance.md

    }):
 ```

-> Pass unique id to `context.class` method for the appropriate group of styles.
+> Please note, that `row` callback as a row can receive `RowDetails` or `Node` depending on settings.

 {% docEditor "github/qgrid/ng2-example/tree/style-cell-basic/latest" %}

 <a name="how-to-change-column-width" href="#how-to-change-column-width">
    How to change column width?
 </a>

 Use css styles or column `width` property to setup desired column size using pixels or percentages.
+To better control layout when percents are used you should consider to explicitly define widths for every colum.

 ```typescript
 qgrid